-- Recorded on Go 4Schools for KS3 & KS4 and on Google Classroom (KS5) every week. - All necessary resources must be uploaded onto the relevant homework platform and pupils must copy h/w task into their planner - Set in keeping with the subject and time specifications as outlined above. - o In keeping with all of the 'Homework Content' criteria listed above.
+- o Recorded on Go 4Schools for KS3 & KS4 and every week. - All necessary resources must be uploaded onto the relevant homework platform and pupils must copy h/w task into their planner - Set in keeping with the subject and time specifications as outlined above. - o In keeping with all of the 'Homework Content' criteria listed above.